 Just a year or two ago, I was sitting in the gym of a local mosque, attending a Friday night program with friends where a makeshift barrier of chairs and card tables separated the men from the women.
 Volunteers stacked chairs, and piled tables, and even hung a banner to cover holes and prevent men and women from recognizing each other’s existence in this shared space.
 Ironically, the barrier itself was more distracting than the people on the other side.

-I couldn’t wave or say hello to a male friend, or even look around the room without feeling like I was violating norms and evoking whispers.
-It reminded me of conversations with Muslim girlfriends who narrated stories about being forbidden from interacting with male peers during their childhood.
+I couldn’t wave, say hello to a male friend, or even look around the room without feeling like I was violating norms and evoking whispers.
+It reminded me of conversations with Muslim girlfriends who narrated stories about being forbidden from interacting with male peers during their childhoods.

 I’ve seen that Islamic values like modesty are often taken to such levels that they seem at odds with the ultimate purpose behind the actions.
 Grappling with a community that has no room for my beliefs and needs leaves me feeling discontent — and even a bit cynical.